With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

-Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is a residential treatment facility in Arlington, Virginia that is located in the 22203 zip code.
-Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center offers residential treatment for substance use, inpatient detox services and inpatient treatment for dual diagnosis.
-It offers brief intervention, 12-step rehab and DBT.
+Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is a residential substance use rehabilitation facility in Arlington, Virginia that is located in the 22203 zip code.
+It offers residential rehab, residential long term treatment and residential detox.
+Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center can accommodate co-occurring addiction and mental health treatment, people with trauma and judicial clients.

 Address: 521 North Quincy Street, Arlington, VA 22203 in Arlington County